-Section 6-Would amend section 6 of the act by adding two new subsections relating to the dissemination by the Attorney General of statements and propaganda filed with him by agents of foreign principals.
+Section 6 would amend section 6 of the act by adding two new subsections relating to the dissemination by the Attorney General of statements and propaganda filed with him by agents of foreign principals.

 The first new subsection would require the Attorney General to transmit to the Secretary of State not only the initial registration statement, as under existing law, but, in addition, supplemental and amendatory statements and propaganda filed with him by agents.
-The Secretary of State would in turn be authorized not only to comment on those statements, as under existing law, but, in addition, to make any other use of them and the related material that seems to him appropriate from the standpoint of this country's foreign relations.
+The Secretary of State would be authorized to comment on these statements and to make such use of them and the related material as seems appropriate from the standpoint of the Nation's foreign relations.
 This, for example, would enable the Secretary of State to make American embassies and other missions more fully informed of the activities of agents of foreign principals.

 The second new subsection would authorize the Attorney General to forward copies of statements and propaganda received by him to other branches, agencies, and officials of the Government, as appropriate.
-It would, for example, be appropriate in light of the purposes of the act for such statements and propaganda to be forwarded to specific agencies named in the statements as the object of the agent's political activities or to congressional committees concerned with legislation which, according to propaganda filed by the agent, is the subject of his interest.
+It would, for example, be appropriate in light of the purposes of the act for such statements and propaganda to be forwarded to specific agencies named in the statements as the object of the agent's political activities or to congressional committees concerned with legislation which, according to the material filed by the agent, is the subject of his interest.